conorsheppard/Nodejs_NotificationFeed/README.md

 **Dependencies**

-This application uses the Node.js framework, the Express framework and MongoDB as a Database.
+This application uses the Node.js framework, the Express framework and MongoDB as the Database.

 **GET:** When ran, this application runs on port 3000.
 Go to http://localhost:3000/notifications/by_user/id to view the notifications for a given user (id is a user id).